Israel lobby in the United States: Informal lobby

 Support for Israel is strong among American Christians of many denominations.
 Informal Christian support for Israel includes a broad range varieties support for Israel ranging from the programming and news coverage on the Christian Broadcasting Network and the Christian Television Network to the more informal support of the annual Day of Prayer for the Peace of Jerusalem.

 Informal lobbying also includes the activities of Jewish groups.
 Some scholars view Jewish lobbying on behalf of Israel as one of many examples of a US ethnic group lobbying on behalf of an ethnic homeland, which has met with a degree of success largely because Israel is strongly supported by a far larger and more influential Christian movement that shares its goals.
 In a 2006 article in the London Review of Books, Professors John Mearsheimer and Stephen Walt wrote:

 In its basic operations, the Israel Lobby is no different from the farm lobby, steel or textile workers' unions, or other ethnic lobbies.
 There is nothing improper about American Jews and their Christian allies attempting to sway US policy: the Lobby's activities are not a conspiracy of the sort depicted in tracts like the Protocols of the Elders of Zion.
 For the most part, the individuals and groups that comprise it are only doing what other special interest groups do, but doing it very much better.
 By contrast, pro-Arab interest groups, in so far as they exist at all, are weak, which makes the Israel Lobby's task even easier.

-Author Mitchell Bard defined the Jewish "informal lobby" in 2009 as the indirect means through which "Jewish voting behavior and American public opinion" influence "U.S. Middle East policy".
+The author Mitchell Bard defines the Jewish "informal lobby" as the indirect means through which "Jewish voting behavior and American public opinion" influence "U.S. Middle East policy".
 Bard described the motivation underlying the informal lobby as follows:

-American Jews recognize the importance of support for Israel because of the dire consequences that could follow from the alternative.
-Despite the fact that Israel is often referred to now as the fourth most powerful country in the world, the perceived threat to Israel is not military defeat, it is annihilation.
-At the same time, American Jews are frightened of what might happen in the United States if they do not have political power.

 Formal lobby

-The formal component of the Israel lobby consists of organized lobby groups, political action committees (PACs), think tanks and media watchdog groups.
+The formal component of the Israel lobby consists of organized lobby groups, political action committees (PACs), think tanks, and media watchdog groups.
 OpenSecrets, which tracks all lobbies and PACs, describes the 'background' of those 'Pro-Israel' as, "A nationwide network of local political action committees, generally named after the region their donors come from, supplies much of the pro-Israel money in US politics.
 Additional funds also come from individuals who bundle contributions to candidates favored by the PACs.
 The donors' unified goal is to build stronger Israel–United States relations and to support Israel in its negotiations and armed conflicts with its Arab neighbors."

 According to Mitchell Bard, there are, three key formal lobbying groups: